Federal Agency Help

 2. Determine if your problem involves a federal agency.

-As a federal legislator, Sen. Toomey has no authority to intervene in matters that fall under the jurisdiction of the state of Pennsylvania or local municipalities.
-Typical state issues include unemployment compensation, child support, insurance and utility regulation and food stamps.
-Contact information for state legislators and the governor's office can be found at www.state.pa.us.
-A complete listing of federal agencies can be found at www.usa.gov.
+As a federal legislator, Senator Toomey has no authority to intervene in matters that fall under the jurisdiction of the State of Pennsylvania or local municipalities.
+Typical State issues are: unemployment compensation, child support, insurance and utility regulation, birth and death certificates and food stamps.
+Contact information for State legislators and the Office of the Governor can be found at www.state.pa.us .
+A complete listing of federal agencies can be found at www.usa.gov

 3. Understand the rules we must follow.

-- We cannot intervene in matters for anyone who resides outside the state of Pennsylvania.
+• We cannot intervene in matters for anyone who resides outside of the State of Pennsylvania.